temospena/CP7/README.md

 ## About
 The portuguese CP (zip code) is made by a combination of 4 + 3 digits.
 The first 4 digits have a correspondence of an area, normaly equivalent fo the old districts (Freguesias pré 2014), or districts together.
 For example, Arroios can be 1000, 1150 or 1170.
-The Parque das Nações and Moscavide can be 1990 or 1998 :smile:
+The Parque das Nações and Moscavide can be 1990 or 1998 :blush:

 ![Aproximation of CP4, for Lisbon](https://github.com/temospena/CP7/blob/master/CP4%20Lisbon/CP_Lisboa4_update.PNG)